schwarzenbergf/irtrans/README.md

 `service` | Service call for each Remote to send IR commands

 ## How it works
-This integration adds support for [iRTrans Ethernet devices](http://www.irtrans.de/de/shop/lan.php) to Home Assistant.
+This integration adds support for [iRTrans Ethernet devices](http://www.irtrans.de/en/shop/lan.php) to Home Assistant.
 For now it has been testet with *iRTrans LAN DB (with database) devices* only.
 The communication with the iRTrans device follows [these API rules](https://www.irtrans.de/download/Docs/iRTrans%20TCP%20ASCII%20Interface_EN.pdf).

 The basic procedure works as follows:

-After successfully connected to an iRTrans device the configuration is read.
-In the first step all the (learned) IR Remotes are fetched.
+After successfully connected to an iRTrans device the configuration is read from the device.
+In the first step all the IR Remotes are fetched.
 In the second step for each Remote all available commands are read.
 Remotes and associated commands (buttons) are then stored as attributes of the Sensor entity, which will be created as representation of the iRTrans device.

 ![irtrans_sensor](/custom_components/irtrans/images/irtrans_sensor.png)

 **Sending IR commands**

-For each Remote a so called `entity service` will be created with the following naming convention:
+For each Remote a so called `entity_service` will be created with the following naming convention:

 send_irtrans_ir_command_*remote_name*

 where *remote_name* is the name of a (learned) IR Remote.
 This service can be used to fire IR commands.
 Here is an example how it looks in `Developer Tools`:

 ![Developer Tools](/custom_components/irtrans/images/devtools_example.png)